-Import, manufacture or distribution of an identified product or use of an identified process, as listed in Annexure A (2), Annexure A (3), Annexure B (1) and Annexure B (2).
+Import, export, sale, manufacture or distribution of an identified product or use of an identified process, as listed in Annexure A (2), Annexure A (3), Annexure B (1) and Annexure B (2).
 Import of mercury or mercury waste from a SADC country (that is a party to Minamata Convention on mercury) for the purpose of safe disposal.
 Import, storage or use of mercury or mercury added products (MAPs) for research purposes.
-Transport of mercury or mercury containing materials shall be in accordance with the Transportation of Dangerous Goods Regulations as set out in the National Road Traffic Act 93 of 1996, of the Department of Transport.
+Transport of mercury or mercury containing materials

-PLEASE PROVIDE THE FOLLOWING INFORMATION THAT RELATES TO THE ACTIVITY FOR WHICH REGISTRATION IS APPLIED FOR
+PLEASE PROVIDE THE FOLLOWING INFORMATION THAT RELATES TO THE ACTIVITY FOR WHICH REGISTRATION IS APPLIED FOR:

-C. IMPORT, MANUFACTURE OR DISTRIBUTE AN IDENTIFIED PRODUCT The address where the business is carried on: The quantity of identified products that is manufactured, stored or distributed: Manufactured: Stored: Distributed:
+C. IMPORT, MANUFACTURE OR DISTRIBUTE AN IDENTIFIED PRODUCT The address where the business is carried on: The quantity of identified products that is imported, manufactured, stored or distributed: Manufactured: Stored: Distributed:

 D. TRANSPORT OF MERCURY OR MERCURY ADDED PRODUCTS.
 The name and domicile address of the transporter.

-Name:

-Domicile:

-The port of entry and exit.

-Entry:

-Exit:

-The type and quantity of mercury or mercury added product(s) usually transported in an average

-month.

-,

-E. IMPORT, STORAGE OR USE OF MERCURY OR MERCURY ADDED PRODUCTS (MAPs) FOR RESEARCH PURPOSES.

-The name and domicile of the associated academic institution responsible for the research to be conducted.

-conducted.
+Name: Domicile: The port of entry and exit, if applicable.
+Entry: Exit: The type and quantity of mercury or mercury added product(s) usually transported in an average month.
+E. IMPORT, STORAGE OR USE OF MERCURY OR MERCURY ADDED PRODUCTS (MAPs) FOR ALLOWED USE.
+ALLOWED USE.
+ALLOWED USE.
+The name and domicile of the associated institution.
+ALLOWED USE.
+The name and domicile of the associated institution.
+ALLOWED USE.
+The name and domicile of the associated institution.
+ALLOWED USE.
+The name and domicile of the associated institution.
+ALLOWED USE.
+The name and domicile of the associated institution.
+ALLOWED USE.
+The name and domicile of the associated institution.
+ALLOWED USE.
+The name and domicile of the associated institution.
+ALLOWED USE.
+The name and domicile of the associated institution.
+ALLOWED USE.
+The name and domicile of the associated institution.
+The nature and purpose of the use.
+ALLOWED USE.
+The name and domicile of the associated institution.
+The nature and purpose of the use.
+ALLOWED USE.
+The name and domicile of the associated institution.
+The nature and purpose of the use.